Graduate Admissions and Funding Opportunities

 - three letters of recommendation (only two letters for AMP applicants)

 - appropriate test scores

-- Entrance Exam: The applicant must have a score of 300 or higher on the GRE.
-Minimum requirements for TOEFLS and IELTS are 79 (iBT), 550 (pBT), or 6.5 (IELTS).
+- GRE: The applicant must have a score of 300 or higher on the GRE.
+Waived for UA undergraduates applying for AMP or applicants with a relevant master’s degree or five years work-related experience.